 Splitting and Transplanting a Mature Chive Plant

-An easier route then starting chives from seed, is to split and transplant a mature chive plant into your garden.
+An easier route than starting chives from seed is to split and transplant a mature chive plant into your garden.

 Large chive plants are actually a collection of small chive bulbs and need to be split every few years to encourage new growth.
 This also makes room for new 'shoots' to grow and will encourage faster growth.